What is a Stakeholder in Project Management?

 Article Thumbnail

-Project Managers must deal with individuals from outside the company as well as the inside environment, which is much more complicated than what an internal manager confronts.
+Project Managers must deal with individuals from outside the company and the inside environment, which is much more complicated than what an internal manager confronts.
 Suppliers who are late in delivering critical components may cause the project to go behind schedule.
 To make matters worse, most Project Managers have little or no direct authority over any of these people.
 This is all the more reason why Stakeholder management in Project Management is essential.

 The following are some ideas for working with upper management: